Genetic and chromosomal disorders can have a variable and potentially far-reaching impact on a baby’s health.

-Triploid syndrome, also called triploidy, is an extremely rare lethal chromosomal disorder, in which a fetus has three copies of each chromosome instead of the normal two.
+Triploid syndrome, also called triploidy, is a sporadic lethal chromosomal disorder in which a fetus has three copies of each chromosome instead of the usual two.

-If this occurs only in some cells, it is called mosaic triploidy and is less severe, which means that some cells have a normal number of 46 chromosomes and other cells have 69 chromosomes per cell.
+If this occurs only in some cells, it is called mosaic triploidy and is less severe, which means that some cells have an average number of 46 chromosomes, and others have 69 chromosomes per cell.

 Most cases of triploidy involve “complete” triploidy, which means that all cells in the body are affected evenly.
 In rare cases, triploidy can be this so-called “mosaic.”

 There is some evidence that people who have mosaic triploidy may be less severely affected by the disorder than those with total triploidy.
 But even with mosaic triploidy, the prognosis is not good.

 Humans are supposed to have 46 chromosomes (23 pairs).
 A person receives half of each pair of chromosomes from each parent.

 Triploidy is the presence of an extra set of chromosomes in the cell for 69 chromosomes instead of the usual 46 chromosomes per cell.
 The different set of chromosomes originates from the father or mother during fertilization.